-Here are some amazing benefits to using facial oils:
+Here are some amazing benefits of using facial oils:

 1. They can reduce wrinkles – If you have been unprotected from UV light (which leads to free radical damage).
 Some oils are packed with antioxidants, which prevent further aging.

 2. They’re good for dry skin – Changes in temperatures, like cool air conditioning in the summer and hot heaters in the winter can suck the moisture right out of the skin.
 Oils are an ideal remedy to dry, rough and flaky skin.

 3. They really do protect your skin – Because they are lipophilic, they penetrate deep into the skin, trapping water and other moisturizing nutrients while still keeping all those nasties out!
 If you live or work in a polluted area, face oils are perfect as a barrier to protect your skin from pollution.